Chocolate chip pancakes…who doesn’t love a treat now and then for breakfast?

 The next day, the batter will be much thicker, and sort of have bubbles in it.
 The raw milk ferments in the batter, creating the bubbles and also a slightly sour taste.

-Once the bubbles in the pancakes pop and don’t fill in, flip them.
-They should be beautifully golden brown, like these.
-(No, not all my batches came out like this one.)
+Step 8: Once the bubbles in the pancakes pop and don’t fill in, flip them.
+They should be beautifully golden brown.

-Allow the pancakes to cook another 1 – 2 minutes, until done.
+Step 9: Allow the pancakes to cook another 1 – 2 minutes until done.
 Remove from pan and serve!
-Keep cooking the remaining ones until done, or cover and refrigerate unused batter for 2 – 3 days.
+Keep cooking the remaining ones until done, or cover and refrigerate the unused batter for 2 – 3 days.
 I prefer to cook it all and freeze extras.